DSS 5.1 Release notes¶

 By default, the runtime databases are hosted internally by DSS, using an embedded database engine (called H2).
 You can also move the runtime databases to an external PostgreSQL server.
 Moving the runtime databases to an external PostgreSQL server improves resilience, scalability and backup capabilities.

 For more details, please see The runtime databases.

 You can now export the Flow of a project as an image or a PDF.

 For more details, please see Exporting the Flow to PDF or images.

 When training a classification model, you can now choose to apply a calibration of the predicted probabilities.

-The purpose of calibrating probabilities is to bring the actual frequency of classes occurence as close as possible to the predicted probability of such occurence.
+The purpose of calibrating probabilities is to bring the actual frequency of classes occurrence as close as possible to the predicted probability of such occurrence.

 For more details, please see Prediction settings.

 You can now export a trained model as a PMML file for scoring with any PMML-compatible scorer.

 You can also export trained models as a set of Java classes for extremely efficient scoring in any JVM application.